kmaaallen/WeatherApp/README.md

 # Description
 This App is built using React and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It was built to practice developing a full-stack React and Node web app, with repositories maintained for each to keep functionality separate.
-(Combine?)

-It has been deployed on ...
-TO DO and it available running [here](https://react-weather-app-front-end.herokuapp.com/)
+It has been deployed on Heroky and it available running [here](https://react-weather-app-front-end.herokuapp.com/)

-It consists of a main page and two React components to display weather and to search for weather.
+It consists of a main page and React components to display weather and to search for weather.

-When a weather data object is returned a user is able to see the following details for a location:
+When a weather data object is returned a user is able to see the following details:

+For a location's current weather:
 - Location and country code e.g. London, GB
 - Weather icon and current temperature in degrees Celsius
 - Maximum and minimum predicted temperatures in degrees Celsius
 - Sunrise and sunset in the user's local time (12 hour clock)
 - A background image appropriate to the current weather at that location

+For a location's 7 day forecast:
+- Day of the week
+- Weather icon
+- Maximum and minimum predicted temperatures in degrees Celsius

 # How to set up and run project
-- Clone this project
+- Clone this repository

 ## To run locally
 - Clone and set up [WeatherAppNode](https://github.com/kmaaallen/WeatherAppNode)
+- Run `npm install` to install the required packages
+- Create a .env file at the project root and add the following:

+REACT_APP_API_URL = 'https://api.openweathermap.org/data/2.5'
+REACT_APP_API_KEY = Your api key for openWeatherMap REACT_APP_API_LOGO = 'https://openweathermap.org/img/wn'
+REACT_APP_BACKEND_URL = 'api'

+Remember to add your .env file to gitignore

-- Once both this project and [WeatherAppNode](https://github.com/kmaaallen/WeatherAppNode) set up.
-Start the App by running <code>npm start</code> in each project.
+- Once both this project and [WeatherAppNode](https://github.com/kmaaallen/WeatherAppNode) are set up, start the App by running `npm start` in each project.
 The app should open in your browser automatically.
-- Enable location sharing in your browser for this app to load your local weather.
+- Enable location sharing in your browser for this app to load your local weather or use the search component to display a particular location.

 # How to use project